 LER students will be traveling to Seattle January 11-14 to visit a variety of employers and learn what life is like in the PNW.

-Interested students are responsible for their own transportation to and from the lodging in Seattle, and the School will cover hotel (nights of Jan 11-13) and transportation to scheduled events.
+Students are responsible for their own transportation to and from the lodging in Seattle, and the School will cover hotel (nights of Jan 11-13) and transportation to scheduled events.
 Some meals will be included at the hotel (breakfast), employers (lunch) or some snacks at alumni happy hour.
 Other meals and beverages as well as transportation to off-schedule activities are the responsibility of the student traveler.

 First priority is given to students who attended the original trip meeting, but currently-registered LER students are welcome to contact us to join the trip if space is available.